A characterization of alternating links in thickened surfaces

 \Cref{thm:main} applies to give a characterization of alternating virtual links.

 Virtual links can be defined as virtual link diagrams up to the generalized Reidemeister moves \cite{KVKT}.
 One can also define them as stable equivalence classes of links in thickened surfaces.
-Here, two links $L_0 \subset \Si_0\times I$ and $L_1 \subset \Si_1 \times I$ are said to be \textit{stably equivalent} if one is obtained from the other by a finite sequence of isotopies, diffeomorphisms, stabilizations, and destabilizations.
+Here, two links $L_0 \subset \Si_0\times I$ and $L_1 \subset \Si_1 \times I$ are said to be \textit{stably equivalent} if one is obtained from the other by a finite sequence of isotopies, homeomorphisms,\footnote{Here homeomorphism means orientation-preserving homeomorphisms of the pair $(\Si \times I, \Si \times \{0\}).$} stabilizations, and destabilizations.
 We take a moment to explain stabilization.